 When a flu outbreak hits a school, it often has a significant impact.
 Student and teacher sick days take a toll on families, cost districts millions in funding and negatively affect student achievement.
 Fortunately, the use of smart thermometers could help alleviate this.

-Kinsa has partnered with Ochsner Health System to sponsor the FLUency Program, a community health initiative that invites families and staff at several schools in the Greater New Orleans area to receive free Kinsa smart thermometers to aid in preventing illness and promote a healthier school year.
+Kinsa has partnered with Ochsner Health to sponsor the FLUency Program, a community health initiative that invites families and staff at several schools in the Greater New Orleans area to receive free Kinsa smart thermometers to aid in preventing illness and promote a healthier school year.

 How Does It Work?

 FLUency keeps schools healthier by helping families and school staff detect and respond to spreading illnesses more quickly.

 The program connects school families through the Kinsa app, where they can find information about illnesses on the rise among their child’s classmates.
 The school is also able to share information through an administrator portal that provides healthy tips and health warnings so illnesses don’t turn into school-wide epidemics.